Helping you free your child of an eating disorder

 Food and freedom after weight recovery

 Once your child is (probably) weight-recovered, you’ll be wondering how much to feed and how much independence to give them.
-Your child’s needs and abilities will be specific to them and will evolve with time.
-See if the following suggestions help you in your experiments and your discussions with professionals.
+Their needs and abilities will be specific to them and will evolve with time.
+I hope the following suggestions help you in your experiments and your discussions with professionals.

 [Jumping to another section of the chapter…]